-Up until 1975, Kotli was a part of the Mirpur District and was referred to as Kotli Mangralan.
-It falls under the Jammu portion of the larger conflict between India and Pakistan and was formerly a component of the Jammu and Kashmir region before 1947.
+Prior to 1975, Kotli was a part of the Mirpur District and was known as Kotli Mangralan.
+It is situated in the Jammu region, which has been the center of the ongoing conflict between India and Pakistan.
+Historically, it was a part of the Jammu and Kashmir region before the partition in 1947.

-Sehnsa is located just before Holar on the Kotli-Rawalpindi route, west of Gulpur (the boundary point between Azad Kashmir and Pakistan).
+Sehnsa is located on the Kotli-Rawalpindi route, just before Holar.
+It is positioned to the west of Gulpur, which marks the boundary between Azad Kashmir and Pakistan.

 Churches in Kotli

-Kotli district is divided into four tehsils (sub-divisions):
+Kotli district is subdivided into four tehsils (sub-divisions):